Binary response model with many weak instruments: Estimator and Asymptotic Properties

-\begin{theorem} \normalfont Suppose that $\alpha \hto 0$, $\mu_{m,n} ^2 \alpha\hto\infty$ and $\sqrt{n} \alpha \hto0$ as $n \hto\infty$, and Assumptions \ref{ass1:finite} to \ref{ass9:finite} hold.
+\begin{theorem} \normalfont Suppose that $\alpha \to 0$, $\mu_{m,n} ^2 \alpha\to\infty$ and $\sqrt{n} \alpha \to0$ as $n \hto\infty$, and Assumptions~\ref{ass1:finite} to~\ref{ass9:finite} hold.
 Then, $\mathcal W_{0j} ^{-1/2} \sqrt{n} \mathcal S_n ^\prime \left(\widehat \theta_j - \theta_{0} \right) \dto \mathcal N \left( 0,\mathcal I_{2d_e} \right) $ for $j \in \{M,N\}$, where $ \mathcal W_{0j} = (\mathcal S_n ^{-1}\Gamma_{1,0j}\mathcal S_{n}^{\prime -1} ) ^{-1} \mathcal J_j (\mathcal S_n ^{-1}\Gamma_{1,0j} \mathcal S_n ^{\prime -1} ) ^{-1}$. \end{theorem}

 The conditions in Theorem~\ref{prop4:finite} are closely related to $\mu_{m,n}$ in Assumption~\ref{ass1:finite}.
-Specifically, if $\mu_{m,n} = O(n ^{\ell})$ for $0<\ell\leq1/2$, then the theorem remains valid when $1/4 <\ell \leq1/2$.
-A similar result can be found in \cite{AR2009} and \cite{HR2020}; these articles show that GMM estimators are asymptotically normally distributed if their moment conditions shrink to zero at such a rate.
-Meanwhile, the condition on $\sqrt{n}\alpha$ suggests a certain convergence rate of the regularization parameter.
-This condition is mainly required to eliminate a possible effect of asymptotic bias of the first stage estimator on the limiting distribution of $\hat{\theta}_j$.
-In Section~\ref{sec: mse}, we will discuss how this condition is related to the mean squared error of our estimators.
+Specifically, if $\mu_{m,n} = O(n ^{\ell})$, the theorem remains valid when $1/4 <\ell \leq1/2$.
+Similar results can be found in \cite{AR2009} and \cite{HR2020}; these articles show that GMM estimators are asymptotically normally distributed if their moment conditions shrink to zero at such a rate.
+In linear models, $\mu_{m,n}$ is closely related to the convergence rate of the \textit{concentration parameter}, and conditions on the number of instruments or the regularization parameter, in relation to $\mu_{m,n}$, have been employed in the literature (see \citealt[Table 2]{Carrasco2015} for a comprehensive review).
+To the best of our understanding, the conditions are not directly testable, because $\mu_{m,n}$ is neither observable nor estimable.
+Consequently, the condition on $\mu_{m,n} ^2 \alpha$ should be interpreted as a theoretical requirement for $\alpha$ to shrink slowly depending on the weakness of instruments.
+The second condition $\sqrt{n}\alpha\to 0$ suggests a certain convergence rate of $\alpha$.
+This condition is required to mitigate a potential effect of the asymptotic bias of $\widehat{\Pi}_\alpha $ on the limiting distribution of $\hat{\theta}_j$.